slowernews/wisdom-tldr/README.md

 'Be so good that they cannot ignore you' -- Cal Newport*

 HOWEVER, having a job becomes risky: companies don't care about you.<br>
+So avoid the trap of following one set career path.
+It will be easier to pivot when needed.

 > *'I work for money, if you want loyalty hire a dog.'*

 > *'The moment you [rigidly follow a plan](#on-adapting) set in your youth, you lock yourself into a position, and the times will ruthlessly pass you by.'*

-Avoid the trap of following one set career path, will be easier to pivot when needed.

 > *'If your job doesn't require originality, next decade you might not have one.'*